 - Employees who provide the services

-In Fiscal Year 2014, the breakdown for water and sewer expenses was:
+Data for the last fiscal year is still being finalized.
+In Fiscal Year 2016-17, the breakdown for water and sewer expenses was:

 Why are out-of-town fees higher than in-town fees?

-Out-of-town fees are higher than in-town fees due to:
+Out-of-town water and sewer fees are higher than in-town fees due to: